Concealed Carry Readiness - Pistol

 1 To better enable us to accommodate those with a disability or functional limitation regarding a particular shooting task, let us know prior to registration if you have a limitation to a particular activity in the course description, i.e., wheelchair bound, hearing impaired, loss of limb, etc.

-2 Recommend wearing two types of hearing/ear protection for indoor ranges: the foam type earplug and an over the ear earmuff type with noise cancelling and hearing enhancement capabilities (i.e., Cordova brand Encore Ear Plugs Corded Disposable and the Peltor Sport Tactical 100 Electronic Hearing Protector)
+2 For firearms classes only: recommend wearing two types of hearing/ear protection for indoor ranges: the foam type earplug and an over the ear earmuff type with noise cancelling and hearing enhancement capabilities (i.e., Cordova brand Encore Ear Plugs Corded Disposable and the Peltor Sport Tactical 100 Electronic Hearing Protector)

-3 Holster should cover/protect the trigger and cover the pistol barrel/slide if it is an inside the waist band holster (IWB).
+3 For firearms classes only: Pistol holsters should cover/protect the trigger and cover the pistol barrel/slide if it is an inside the waist band holster (IWB).

-4 Holster should cover/protect the trigger and cover the pistol barrel/slide if it is an inside the waist band holster (IWB).
+4 For firearms classes only: Pistol holsters should cover/protect the trigger and cover the pistol barrel/slide if it is an inside the waist band holster (IWB).
+Contact me if you have a question on the equipment that you intend to bring meeting these requirements.

-6 A seated or modified shooting position may be substituted for those who have a disability or functional limitation regarding a standing shooting position.
+6 For firearms classes only: a seated or modified shooting position may be substituted for those who have a disability or functional limitation regarding a standing shooting position.
 To better enable us to accommodate you, let us know prior to registration if you have a limitation to a particular activity in the course description, i.e., wheelchair bound, hearing impaired, loss of limb, etc.

-7 Tactical/duty kit should reflect your area of the industry from Military/S.W.A.T.
+7 For firearms & tactics classes only: Tactical/duty kit should reflect your area of the industry from Military/S.W.A.T.
 Tactical duty rigs to VIP protection kit/clothing (a.k.a., first- and second-line gear).

-11 Helmet: recommend a helmet that you will be expected to use in your daily duties such as an OPSCORE or Team Wendy helmet.
-The Bump helmet version from these two vendors is also recommended.
+10 Helmet:; for Emergency Evacuation/Egress, CQB (LE/Mil) and tactics (LE/Mil) classes only: recommend a helmet that you will be expected to use in your daily duties such as an ballistic OPSCORE or Team Wendy helmet.
+The Bump helmet version from these two vendors are also recommended/optional.
 Fall rated climbing helmets designed for rock/mountain climbers are more than acceptable if they’re in your inventory but not required.